Does it make good sense to leave a marriage without a deal?

 It is therefore vitally important to consider the financial implications of a divorce at an early stage.
 This is particularly true when looking at tangible assets such as a jointly held property, as inevitably the longer the parties leave this the more a property is worth.
 Finding an early solution can be advantageous to both parties.
 Claims brought post-divorce often involve the added complication of trying to separate what is a matrimonial asset and a non-matrimonial asset.

-Even in cases where there are no assets it is advisable to have a finalising court order, even if all it says is that each party keeps what they have.
+Even in cases where there are no assets it is advisable to have a finalising Court order, even if all it says is that each party keeps what they have.
 This is called a Clean Break Consent Order.
 This has the benefit that neither party can make a future claim against the other party whether in respect of maintenance, pensions or for capital.

-Whatever your politics, when it comes to divorce, a no deal departure is not recommended.
+To summarise, a no deal departure is not recommended.